 Who were the Susquehannock?

 The Susquehannock were an Iroquoian-speaking people who moved into the lower-Susquehanna River valley around the year 1550 AD.
 “Susquehannock” is an Algonquian name for the Tribe, and their true name was never recorded.
 It is believed that they moved here from further north due to pressure from other Iroquoian Tribes, or to better control the fur trade along the river.

-As you look out on the rolling fields of Native Lands County Park, imagine large agricultural fields farmed by the town's women and children to feed its substantial community.
-Notice the clear view of the river from this high point, a strategic location to defend the town from enemies.
+As you look out on the rolling fields of Native Lands County Park, imagine large agricultural fields extending to the forest's edge that fed the town's substantial community.